Recently my child asked whether I thought he should apply for something that he wanted – a role at school. I said yes.

 ‘Um, ummmmmbbbb…’ I said.
 Because the thing that I want is out of reach; I’m very unlikely to be successful and, frankly, I’m not in the mood to be rejected right now.
 But OBVIOUSLY I couldn’t say no.

 So I applied.
 I know already that it’s not going to go well, but it’s a chance to show my sons that failure is usually harmless.
 What will happen?
 A bunch of people will see my application, roll their eyes, and turf it into the bin.
-(Except, they’ll have to process it… cringe…) Someone will have to let me know that it’s been rejected – and then we can all celebrate someone else’s appointment (I know the competition and the conclusion is a bit foregone).
+(Except, they’ll have to process it… cringe…) Someone will have to let me know that it’s been rejected – and then we can all celebrate someone else’s appointment (the conclusion is a bit foregone).

 Still there are times when it’s a good idea to throw yourself at something, whether it’s hopeless or not.
 Partly because it’s never 100% hopeless, but mostly because how can we teach our children to be resilient if we ourselves collapse at the thought of being turned down?